How to Get Oil Out of Clothes

 If the oil isn’t completely gone when the cycle is done, try repeating Steps 3 through 5 again before drying the item.

-METHOD 2: Get Oil Out of Clothes with Baking Soda and Vinegar
+How to Get Oil Out of Clothes Using Baking Soda and Vinegar

 As soon as a stain is noticed, it’s important to try to get rid of as much excess oil as possible.
 To do this, blot the stain with a dry paper towel or cloth.
 The goal is to get the clothing as dry as possible.
 Don’t rinse at this point, as water could coat around the oil and prevent the oil from leaving the fabric.